bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

  * Gameplay and core functionality complete, with full end-to-end play
  * Final game balancing underway
  * All final graphics and audio (MP4 format) **SHOULD BE** in place
- * Full VO script in place – this may be with talent or scratch depending on recording dates
+ * Full VO script in place – this may be placeholder / scratch audio or with talent - depending on recording dates

 Technical;
  * **Initial** game download size **MUST BE** under 15MB